jasonpp/pyqt5/README.md

 # pyqt5
+***
-These document is just for python tutorial on bilibli ASIA GIRLS channel.
+These document is just for python tutorial on bilibili ASIA GIRLS channel.
-1. The UI was placed in UI_FFILE
+ * ### The UI relative codes was placed in UI_FFILE
-2. Their also have a fantastic project named tiktok and their function is for parsing the real address for video with no watermark.You can search it in main folder.
+ * ### Their also have a fantastic project named tiktok and their function is for parsing the real address for video with no watermark.You can search it in main folder.